RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 The miracle question goes something like this:

-Listener: This may seem like a strange question, but even so I'd like you to try and answer it thoughtfully.
-Imagine that tonight while you are asleep, a miracle happens and the problem you've been telling me about is completely solved.
-When you wake up, how will you know that a miracle happened and your problem has been solved?
+|Listener:|This may seem like a strange question, but even so I'd like you to try and answer it thoughtfully.
+||Imagine that tonight while you are asleep, a miracle happens and the problem you've been telling me about is completely solved.
+||When you wake up, how will you know that a miracle happened and your problem has been solved?
+{:.chat}

 When the member replies, follow up with questions to get details about what changes the miracle caused.

-Listener: What else will you notice?
+|Listener:|What else will you notice?
+{:.chat}

 And:

-Listener: What will other people notice?
+|Listener:|What will other people notice?
+{:.chat}

 The miracle question focuses the member's thinking on the future and makes them consider what's possible.
 Then you can try and link the miracle to the present:

-Listener: Which parts of the miracle have you noticed happening already, even if it's only occasionally or partly?
+|Listener:|Which parts of the miracle have you noticed happening already, even if it's only occasionally or partly?
+{:.chat}

 Then:

-Listener: What is different about those times?
+|Listener:|What is different about those times?
+{:.chat}

 ### Scaling